 The Company does not maintain any pension programs for the benefit of the CEO or other executive officers.
-The Company has a defined contribution plan under Section 401(k) of the Internal Revenue Code for all of its employees not covered by a collective bargaining agreement.
+The Company has a defined contribution plan under Section 401(k) of the Code for all of its employees not covered by a collective bargaining agreement.
 The CEO and other executive officers are entitled to participate in this 401(k) plan on the same terms and conditions as all other eligible employees subject to a 5% of eligible employee compensation participation limit for highly compensated employees.
 The plan is funded by eligible participants through employee contributions and by the Company through matching contributions equal to 30% of the first 6% of eligible employee compensation.
-These employee matching contributions were suspended by the Company on January 1, 2009 and will be evaluated in the future for reinstatement based on economic conditions.
+These employee matching contributions were suspended by the Company on January 1, 2009 and reinstated on April 4, 2010 by the Company through matching contributions equal to 10% of the first 3.5% of eligible employee compensation.